-The LII Supreme Court Bulletin publishes student-written Previews of upcoming cases before the United States Supreme Court.
-The Bulletin publishes the previews on the LII website (www.law.cornell.edu), emails them as a free service to thousands of subscribers, excerpts them in The Federal Lawyer magazine (the Federal Bar Association's official publication), distributes them to tens of thousands of followers on major social media platforms, and links them to the SCOTUS blog.
-The Bulletin staff consists of 12 pairs of 24 associates, along with 10 managing editors, an executive editor, and an editor-in-chief.
-In addition to the written previews, the Bulletin associates also present "Bulletin Buzz" lectures periodically during the academic term to inform students of key cases coming before the Court.
-Bulletin associates are selected each spring through a competitive writing process and students are paid for their contributions to the journal.
+The LII Supreme Court Bulletin publishes student-written Previews of upcoming United States Supreme Court cases.
+The Bulletin publishes the Previews on the LII website (www.law.cornell.edu), emails them as a free service to thousands of subscribers including law students and practicing attorneys across the nation, excerpts them in The Federal Lawyer magazine (the Federal Bar Association's official publication), and links them to the SCOTUS blog.
+The Bulletin consists of 12 pairs of 24 writing associates and an editorial board of 9 managing editors, an executive editor, and an editor-in-chief.
+The Bulletin's associates are selected each spring through a Writing Competition and all student staff and editors are paid for their contributions to the Bulletin.